replicatedhq/docs/docs/packaging-an-application/test-procs.md

 title = "Test Procs"
-description = "Test Procs enable customers to easily test the validity of the unsaved configuration parameters they're entering during installation." weight = "205" categories = [ "Packaging" ]
+description = "Test Procs enable customers to easily test the validity of the unsaved configuration parameters they're entering during installation." weight = "205" categories = [ "packaging" ]

 [menu.main]
 Name       = "Test Procs"
 identifier = "test-procs"
 parent     = "/packaging-an-application"
-url        = "/docs/packaging-an-application/test-procs"
+url        = "/packaging-an-application/test-procs"
 +++

 Using the `test_proc` directive in your app definition YAML, you enable your customers to